R2Northstar/NorthstarWiki/docs/using-northstar/advanced.md

 ## Setting levels using console commands <a href="#set-level" id="set-level"></a>

+{% hint style="warning" %}
+This section here can cause you to mess up your persistence (save data) on Northstar if you set your levels too high!
+Make sure to read carefully!
+{% endhint %}

 With everything unlocked, there is no need to set your level to a higher level, but some users may stil want to do so.
 In order to this, you'll need to open the console and type in the relevant commands.
 Both of these require `sv_cheats 1` to be enabled on the server you're playing on, easily done by using `sv_cheats 1` in the console in a private match.

-`script GetPlayerArray()[0].SetPersistentVar("gen", insertGenCount)` this command sets the Generation level of the player.
-You want to replace `insertGenCount` with the number you want.
+`script GetPlayerArray()[0].SetPersistentVar("gen", INSERT_GEN_COUNT)` this command sets the Generation level of the player.
+You want to replace `INSERT_GEN_COUNT` with the number you want.
+Setting this number too high should work for levling up, however display `g103` on your kill card.

-`script GetPlayerArray()[0].SetPersistentVar("xp", insertXpCount)` this command sets the xp count of the player (meaning, the amount of kills required per level in order to level up.
-Make sure to set this to less than 472 as to not encounter issues).
-You want to replace `insertXpCount` with the number you want.
+`script GetPlayerArray()[0].SetPersistentVar("xp", INSERT_XP_COUNT)` this command sets the xp count of the player (meaning, the amount of kills required per level in order to level up.
+You want to replace `INSERT_XP_COUNT` with the number you want.
+Setting this number lower than 472 is recommended, as to not encounter issues.

-If you experience strange issues after using these, you probably set something too high, and should follow the [resetting levels wiki section.](installing-northstar/troubleshooting.md#i-used-a-command-to-set-my-playergun-xp-level-and-i-set-it-too-high-so-now-my-game-crashes-when-trying-to-join-multiplayer)
+If you experience strange issues after using these, you probably set something too high, and should follow the [resetting levels wiki section](installing-northstar/troubleshooting.md#i-used-a-command-to-set-my-playergun-xp-level-and-i-set-it-too-high-so-now-my-game-crashes-when-trying-to-join-multiplayer).

 ## Playing Vanilla via NorthstarLauncher <a href="#vanilla-on-northstar" id="vanilla-on-northstar"></a>

 It is recommended that you [set up a vanilla profile](advanced.md#profiles) instead of disabling all of your mods and using `-norestrictservercommands` as a launch option, however if you wish to only play vanilla using this method and would rather not set up a profile, you can do the following.

 The reason behind doing this is that Northstar has several security fixes that Vanilla does not have, however these are not *necessary*.
-The odds you get hacked playing vanilla are close to zero, and there are no reports of people being genuinely hacked by playing Vanilla.
+The odds you get hacked playing vanilla are close to zero, and there are no reports of people being genuinely hacked by playing Vanilla.\
 This method assumes you're launching Northstar via Titanfall 2 on EA/Steam/Origin using launch options

 1. Go to the main menu of Northstar